Home Heating Safety Important in Winter

 Simple maintenance and proper usage of a wood burning stove will result in a warm and cozy winter, without the hundreds of dollars lost on gas and propane.

-Most of the same rules apply to other fuel-burning appliances, according to Gina Peek, interim associate dean of Extension, Engagement and Continuing Education.
+Most of the same rules apply to other fuel-burning appliances, according to Gina Peek, assistant director, Oklahoma State University Extension/Family Consumer Science program leader and associate dean for Extension and Engagement in the College of Education and Human Sciences.
 For aexample, chimneys should be checked for obstructions and cracks, and dry, seasoned wood should be used in pellet stoves.

 “As tempting as a large, roaring fire might be on an especially cold evening, build small fires that burn completely and generate less smoke,” Peek said.
 “Fuel-burning appliances should be inspected and cleaned every fall by a professional.”